mixxxdj/manual/source/chapters/microphones.rst

 an external mixer.
 The microphone controls in Mixxx will not affect your microphones because the microphone is mixed by the external mixer.

+DJ mixers typically do not supply phantom power required for condenser microphones.
+Stand-alone audio interfaces typically do supply phantom power.

 .. _microphones-dj-controllers:

 DJ Controllers With Microphone Inputs